aegas002/solar_logic/README.md

 ## Logical arduino code for portable solar generator project

 **Linux:**
-If you are using linux I suggest downloading this makefile compile for the Arduino: https://github.com/rubend056/arduino_make_template .
+If you are using linux I suggest downloading this makefile for the Arduino: https://github.com/rubend056/arduino_make_template .
 Just save the folder under the src folder and read the makefile for compiling instructions.
 Easy!

 **Windows:**